blancmatter/github-tutorial/docs/git-and-github.md

 * `merge` - bring two branches back together

 And in the following, means you've got out of sync between the local and remote;
-Don't try and use these, they'll just confuse!!!
+Don't try and use these, they'll just confuse!
 * `stash` - save the out of sync changes away
 * `pop` - merge back in out of sync changes of synchronised

 ## Git
 * Is a version control system (VCS), common in software development
 * Can be used (usefully) on any text based files.
-* Not intended for large file storage!
-Not recommended for datasets!
+* Not intended for large file storage. **i.e. Not recommended for datasets!**

 ### Local Usage
 * In any folder you can create a git `repository`, this will then create a